sk1418/passwdmanager/README.md

 4. overwrite the data directory with your backup
 5. start the application, check the version number via Help->About

+#Tips
+- change the `data.path` in  `$HOME/.passwdManager/passwdManager.conf` (`$APP_HOME/conf/win.conf` on Windows) to some cloud storage (Dropbox for example) managed directory, your data file would be automatically synced.
+Useful when working on different computers.

 #change logs